 March 25 — Dantedì, National Dante Alighieri Day

 On 17 January 2020, the Italian government declared 25 March as National Dante Alighieri Day or Dantedì.
-This is in advance of the 700th anniversary of the poet’s death in 2021.
+This was in advance of the 700th anniversary of the poet’s death in 2021.
 March 25 was chosen because it is the “date scholars put as being the start of the journey to the afterlife in the Divine Comedy.”

 Mid- to Late March – Holy Week and Easter